 While many US states have legalized cannabis in one form or other, the negative stigma surrounding its use remains deeply embedded in the American consciousness.
-As a result, the thought of going to a dispensary for the first time can make even a cannabis enthusiasts a bit uncomfortable.
+As a result, the thought of going to a medical marijuana dispensary for the first time can make even a cannabis enthusiasts a bit uncomfortable.
 To help quell these uneasy feelings, however, here is a little advice on what one can expect—and how one should behave—during that initial visit.

 Know the Local Laws of Your Local Dispensaries